telerik/winforms-docs/richtexteditor/features/styles/styles.md

 ## Style Evaluation

 Each style first checks its local value for the property that is being evaluated and then turns to its base style.
-If no local value is found,it turns to its default style.
+If no local value is found, it turns to its default style.
 If no local value is found, the evaluation system turns to the default style of the document.

 Here is how style properties for different styles are inherited:

 ### Span style

-Span styles can only be based on other span styles.
+**Span** styles can only be based on other span styles.
 The inheritance is as follows:

-* Span properties are inherited from the base span style.Paragraph style
+* Span properties are inherited from the base span style.

+### Paragraph style

-Paragraph styles can be based on other paragraph styles or on linked styles.
+**Paragraph** styles can be based on other paragraph styles or on linked styles.

 * When a paragraph style is based on another paragraph style the inheritance of the properties is as follows: